Home Blog Page 21

 Instead, stay aggressive and proactive.

-You want to minimize the amount of time that you sail in bad air and you should generally stay between your opponent(s) and the leeward mark.
+You want to minimise the amount of time that you sail in bad air, and you should generally stay between your opponent(s) and the leeward mark.

 Avoid Laylines and Corners.